The video section

 Ed von Renouard and the Mincom M22 data recorders.

 During the Apollo 11 EVA, the television was not only video recorded on the Ampex VR1100, but the slow scan video data was also recorded along with the rest of the telemetry from the Lunar Module.
-These – along with the videotapes – were shipped to Goddard and Houston after the mission (where most of them were reused!).
+These – along with the videotapes – were shipped to Goddard and Houston after the mission.

 Polaroid scan: Ed von Renouard.
 Exact date is unknown.